 The following are required for preparation of the bone cement:

 - Sterile working area

-- Sterile plastic bowl approved for use with monomers
+- Sterile porcelain or stainless steel bowls or a plastic bowl approved for use with monomers

 - Sterile mixing spoons or spatulas.

 Note: For vacuum mixing, refer to manufacturer instructions.